Code52/pretzel/CONTRIBUTING.md

  * [Forking a GitHub repository](http://help.github.com/fork-a-repo/)
  * [The simple guide to GIT guide](http://rogerdudler.github.com/git-guide/)

-Once you're familiar with Git and GitHub, clone the repository and run the ```.\build.cmd``` script to compile the code and run all the unit tests.
+Once you're familiar with Git and GitHub, clone the repository and run the ```.\BuildScripts\build.cmd``` script to compile the code and run all the unit tests.
 You can use this script to test your changes quickly.

 ## Discussing ideas